ZeyuT/CarND-Advanced-Lane-Lines/README.md

 Camera calibration, color transforms, gradients, perspective transform are used in my solution.
 Moverover, lane curvature and vehicle position are estimated based on numerical methods.

+[Here](./examples/test2.jpg) is an example of output images.
+All final output images can be seen in the folder "./output_images".

 [Here](./project_video_output.mp4) is the final output video.

 ---